Thailand Tourism & Thailand Tourist Visa For Indians

 The literacy rate in Thailand is above 93% as the education is provided by an organized school system here inclusive of kindergarten, primary, lower secondary, upper secondary schools, vocational colleges, and universities.

 Education is compulsory for up to the age of 14 and the government provides free education through the age of 17.
 Most international students here from neighboring Asian countries including China, Cambodia, Myanmar, and Vietnam.
-Top-ranking universities here are Chulalongkorn University and Mahidol University.
+The top-ranking universities here are Chulalongkorn University and Mahidol University.

 Exploring Thailand is one of its kind experience from the culture of the Thai, nightlife, cuisine to the pristine beaches, wildlife, attractions, welcoming people.
 This uniqueness of Thailand attracts plentry of tourists from around the world.